prooph/proophessor/docs/book/tutorial/getting-started/beginner_tutorial.md

 ```
 That is the basic contract, an immutable message with a unique identifier, a type, an created at timestamp,
 a message name (by extending the `HasMessageName` interface), payload and metadata.
-Both payload and metadata should only contain scalar types and arrays (no objects) to be truly immutable.
+Payload should only contain scalar types and arrays (no objects) and metadata only scalars to be truly immutable.

 ## Command Query Responsibility Segregation